Shippable/docs/sources/deploy/cd_of_single_container_applications_to_orchestration_platforms.md

 page_main_title: CD of a single container application to an orchestration platform.
 main_section: Deploy
-sub_section: CD to Orchestration Platforms
+sub_section: Deploy to Container Orchestration Platforms

 # CD of a single container application to an orchestration platform.